So, you want to dress as characters from Snow White and the Seven Dwarfs? You can totally do this!

 For Dopey, I made the shirt the same way, except made it extra long, and attached a cowl neck.

 Doc’s sleeves are rolled up, just like the movie.

 I watched the scenes of the movie where the dwarfs walk and dance, repeatedly to get an idea of how the pants should fit.
-I settled on leggings for the right fitted-ness for this look.
+I settled on leggings for the right fit for this look.
 Luckily, Target had just the right colors.
-Yes, I ordered a few sizes to be sure to get the right tightness.
+I ordered a few sizes to be sure to get the right tightness.
+Yes, I’m meticulous sometimes.
 My oldest and I had to repeat scenes over and over to agree on the colors we were seeing.
-That movie is dark and muted!
+That scene is dark and muted!

 The hats are also fleece, again to get the right movement.
 I measured each kid’s head and cut the fabric VERY long.
 I sewed the hat up the side, then gathered the end and sewed it in an X. It was long enough to droop just right.
 The dwarfs’ hats weren’t pointy, so I had to make sure they didn’t come to a point.
 There may be a better way of doing this.
 I’d never made a hat before.
 It worked.
 I didn’t finish the edge around the face, because I didn’t want a seam showing, so I just tucked it under and it stayed put.

 For the shoe covers, I measured around each kid’s shoe and added extra at the front for a bit of a point.
 The dwarfs don’t have curled elf shoes, but they do have subtle points.
 I left a little extra at the top to mimic the bit of cuff the dwarfs had.